CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 - Level 3 (previous level 5)

-As a result of the alignment of CMMC to NIST standards, DoD’s requirements will continue to evolve as changes are made to the underlying NIST SP 800-171 and NIST SP 800-172 requirements.
+Because CMMC is aligned with NIST standards, DoD’s requirements will continue to evolve as changes are made to the underlying NIST SP 800-171 and NIST SP 800-172 requirements.

 CMMC 2.0 assessments

-- Contractors who do not handle information deemed critical to national security (Level 1 and a subset of Level 2) will be required to perform annual self-assessments against clearly articulated cybersecurity standards.
+- Contractors who do not handle information critical to national security (Level 1 and a subset of Level 2) will be required to perform annual self-assessments against clearly articulated cybersecurity standards.
+A score is not required but rather a MET or NOT MET.

 CMMC 1.0